-People lucky and savvy enough to be able to scrape together a deposit and buy property in Sydney 30 years ago really had to nothing else to acquire significant wealth, which can then be used to create further income streams.
+People lucky and savvy enough to be able to scrape together a deposit and buy property in Sydney 30 years ago really had to do nothing else to acquire significant wealth, which could then be used to create further income streams.

 Buying a home can be a great first step in building financial freedom, but is not always a good plan.
 Don’t just buy any home expecting it to appreciate in value,

-Money in the bank of home owners if often placed in an offset, reserved for something else (holiday, car?) whilst simultaneously working hard saving you interest on your home loan, and shaving years off your mortgage repayments.
+Money in the bank of homeowners is often placed in an offset, reserved for something else (holiday, car?) whilst simultaneously working hard saving interest on your home loan and shaving years off your mortgage repayments.

 When my 10 year old car does need replacing, I will have the money right there to buy a well thought out a sensible reliable car.
 This is far more cost effective than paying for a car of credit and paying interest on car loan payments – a major destroyer of wealth.

 I’ve had the cash to install solar panels on my roof, massively reducing power costs over the years, only becoming a more valuable asset as time goes on (as long as they last).

 You may notice this as a junior doctor even.
 Companies find out you are a doctor, and they want your business.
 You may be a broke intern finally getting your first paycheque, and no money to spend at the business, but companies with longsighted vision want to secure you as a customer.

 This is the reason financial advise / wealth management companies pay to advertise to you as final year students or interns.